Welcome to the Premier Website for Professional Business Analysis

 • To maintain sales volume and market share when competitors reduce prices or introduce new products.

-• As an incentive for customers to pay with cash, by offering cash discounts.
+• As an incentive for customers to pay with cash, by offering Cash Discounts.

 • To stimulate otherwise sluggish sales.